 Whitewater trips can have a lot of moving parts that need to be thoughtfully planned.
-Food, schedule, dates, transportation, gear, money—it all adds up.
+Meals, schedule, dates, transportation, gear, money—it all adds up.
 Here are a few thoughts based on how we plan our Split Rock trips.

-There are a few areas that benefit from a predetermined point-person.
+Especially as groups get bigger, there are a few areas that benefit from a predetermined point-person.
 These roles do not mean that others do not play a shared role, it just means that someone is responsible for either making sure everything is in order or making a quick decision in a crisis.
 The people in these roles will likely need additional experience in their area and require additional study and preparation.
 Of course in smaller groups some people will have multiple roles.

 Safety first!
 Someone who has experience and skill in providing first aid should be identified as the go-to person for help.
+Make sure everyone knows who this is!

 This person is responsible tracking where the group is and how far they have to go.
 They play a key role in making informed decisions about when to set up camp and how long to paddle each day.